 Buying home theater equipment, from your TV to your speakers and everything in between, is a major purchase, and it should be planned optimally.
 All of your home theater equipment needs to fit your space well.
 Everything from your room’s lighting to its size and shape will affect the type of equipment you invest in.

-You don’t want to purchase new and trendy speakers that aren’t the right size for your home theater room, and you don’t want to purchase a massive TV that is too big for your space.
+You don’t want to purchase new and trendy speakers that aren’t the right size for your home theater room (more on that in our do's and don't guide), and you don’t want to purchase a massive TV that is too big for your space.
 If you have a room with a lot of light, consider a curved TV.
 If you have a small space, you may not even need to invest in surround sound.
 Every detail of the room will affect your purchases, so get to know your room first, before deciding which equipment to look into.

 While it’s great and necessary to work within a budget, home theater equipment is a long-term commitment.
 It’s not ideal to invest in cheap, short-life equipment that you won’t get much enjoyment out of, just so you can have all your equipment now.
 Investing in better equipment may take more money and more time to make all of your purchases, but your equipment will be more enjoyable and will last longer.